Croatia recommends people drink tap water after several fall ill from drinking bottled drinks

-ZAGREB, Croatia (AP) — Authorities in Croatia on Wednesday recommended people drink only tap water as they investigated reports of several cases of people falling ill and suffering injuries allegedly after consuming bottled beverages.
+ZAGREB, Croatia (AP) — Authorities in Croatia on Wednesday recommended people drink only tap water as they investigated reports of several cases of people getting sick and suffering injuries allegedly after consuming bottled beverages.

 Health Minister Vili Beros said several people have sought medical help for “injuries inflicted by suspected chemical elements."
 Most have had mild symptoms and will be released home, he said.